github/docs/content/code-security/code-scanning/integrating-with-code-scanning/sarif-support-for-code-scanning.md

 If you use a code analysis engine other than {% data variables.product.prodname_codeql %}, you can review the supported SARIF properties to optimize how your analysis results will appear on {% data variables.product.prodname_dotcom %}.

-{% note %}
+> [!NOTE]

-**Note:** You must supply an explicit value for any property marked as "required".
+> You must supply an explicit value for any property marked as "required".
 The empty string is not supported for required properties.

-{% endnote %}

 Any valid SARIF 2.1.0 output file can be uploaded, however, {% data variables.product.prodname_code_scanning %} will only use the following supported properties.